nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: UC06 - List all tasks of a team**

-Preconditions: The current working team is set to the team that the member should be deleted from.
+Preconditions: The current working team is set to the team whose list of task is to be displayed.

 **MSS**